 7. Parents have a greater understanding of the financial implications of teen's career decisions.

-While teens understand the concepts of tuition fees, student debt and starting salaries, parents have a more concrete understanding of how much an education costs and the impact it can have one one's career.
+While teens understand the concepts of tuition fees, student debt and starting salaries, parents have a more concrete understanding the costs of education, and the impact it can have on one's career.
 Further, many parents are asking themselves how they want to support their kids moving forward, and for how long.

-I hope you found these insights useful and will share them with other parents of teenagers and young adults.
+I hope you found these insights useful and that you might share them with other parents of teenagers and young adults.
 I would like to extend a big thank you to the parents who shared their stories with me.
 Your words will surely have an impact on other parents who are in a similar position.

 Is your teenager stuck?